 Once processed, all shredded paper is 100% recycled, supporting your company’s recycling efforts.
 What’s more, we were the first shredding company in the country to be awarded Carbon Neutral PAS (2060) status.

-As part the B&M Waste family, and with over 8 years’ experience dedicated to secure shredding services, backed up by leading industry accreditations, you can trust us to manage your confidential documents.
+As part the B&M Waste family, B&M Secure Shredding was launched in April 2011.
+With over 10 years’ experience dedicated to secure shredding services, backed up by fully certified staff and leading industry accreditations, you can trust us to manage your confidential documents.

 Every organisation handles lots of sensitive information.
 Whether it’s customer data, financial reports or employee records; in the wrong hands it can open your business up to fraud.

 We’re a registered principal member of the British Security Industry Association (BSIA), as well as accredited to ISO 9001 and the BS EN 15713 standard, which covers the secure destruction of confidential material.
 So you can be assured our service is of the highest quality.